Semplicitą, flessibilitą e potenza d'analisi: questo č EViews!

 - Full Information Maximum Likelihood (FIML).

-- Estimate structural factorizations in VARs by imposing short- or long-run restrictions.
+- Estimate structural factorizations in VARs by imposing short- or long-run restrictions, or both.

 - Impulse response functions in various tabular and graphical formats with standard errors calculated analytically or by Monte Carlo methods.

 - Impulse response shocks computed from Cholesky factorization, one-unit or one-standard deviation residuals (ignoring correlations), generalized impulses, structural factorization, or a user-specified vector/matrix form.

 - Historical decomposition of standard VAR models.

 - Impose and test linear restrictions on the cointegrating relations and/or adjustment coefficients in VEC models.

 - View or generate cointegrating relations from estimated VEC models.